 California has the most dog bite claims but is not the state with the largest dog owner population (Arkansas #1).
 Interestingly enough, there are 150,000 dogs in San Francisco and only 120,000 children.

 Murder and Manslaughter Conviction of 2002 in California (CNN)

 Justice came for Presa Canarios owners in 2001 when they were found guilty of manslaughter after their dogs killed their neighbor.
-The owners had ignored many warning that their dogs were dangerous.
+The owners had ignored many warnings that their dogs were dangerous.
 Presa Canarios are a Spanish mastiff-like breed.

 Which Dog Breed Bites the Most?